When I first started lifting weights back in the 90s, I had a very interesting habit.

 Why We Thought Nutrient Timing Was Important

-Alan: The conventional wisdom was that there was a quickly closing “anabolic window of opportunity” after the training bout.
-This had its origins in research in the late 1980’s showing that a delay in carbohydrate consumption resulted in less glycogen re-synthesis in the few hours following the bout.
+Alan: The conventional wisdom was that there was a quick closing “anabolic window of opportunity” after the training bout.
+This had its origins in research in the late 1980s showing that a delay in carbohydrate consumption resulted in less glycogen resynthesis in the few hours following the bout.
 In light of this, fast-acting carbs ingested ASAP became the popular mantra.

 However, subsequent research showed that complete glycogen resynthesis after depletion occurred within the same day (regardless of adjacent macronutrient variation, as long as total carbs were matched), so the applicability of the quickie-carb tactic turns out to be limited to a fringe population of athletes who must compete with the same glycogen-depleted muscles multiple times in the same day.